Surgical Fibroid Removal

 What is myomectomy?

 Myomectomy is a type of open surgery to remove fibroids while preserving the uterus.
-The procedure can be performed in one of three ways, with the common objective of selectively removing the fibroids to relieve associated bleeding, urinary, and/or pain symptoms.
+There are different types of myomectomies, with the common objective of selectively removing the fibroids to relieve associated bleeding, urinary, and/or pain symptoms.

 An abdominal myomectomy, also known as “open myomectomy”, involves a single 4-inch incision in the lower abdomen known as a “bikini cut”, followed by removal of the fibroids from the wall of the uterus.
 The uterine muscle is then sewn back together.
 The patient is asleep during the procedure.
 Blood loss during the procedure may require a transfusion, and some women choose to store blood before the operation in order to receive their own blood rather than blood from a blood bank.
 The patient will spend a few nights in the hospital, and recovery at home typically lasts 4-6 weeks.
 A four-inch horizontal scar will remain near the “bikini” line.¹